-Food insecurity means a household does not have enough money to buy food.
+In this context, food insecurity means a household does not have enough money to buy food.

 It can range from worrying about running out of food, to limiting food choices, to reducing food intake and skipping meals due to not having enough money.